Saint Peters, Pennsylvania: History

 The presence of iron ore led to the establishment of the French Creek iron mines in 1845.
 In 1880, quarrying of the diabase, known locally as "black granite", began, and the "Excursion House" hotel opened, distinguishing the community as both an industrial village and recreational weekend retreat.
 The bulk of the residence and businesses were built following the hotel's opening.

 Spurs of the Reading Company and Delaware River and Lancaster railroad lines once ran through the village servicing the local mining, forging and quarrying operations.

 By the early 1970s, industrial operations had ceased and the village was developed by its owners as a local tourist destination.
 Owned until 1978 by the Knauer family, it subsequently changed hands several times and portions of it are now privately owned.
 Historical preservation efforts, however, have led to the appearance of the village today that is almost entirely of its historic period.
 Local ordinances prevent exterior alterations to historic structures and limit new construction in designated areas in and around the village.

 The main street, St. Peter's Road, is lined with private residences, a hotel and restaurant, and number of small specialty shops.
 The boulder-strewn French Creek running directly adjacent is one of the area's most popular attractions.

 Saint Peters Village was entered onto the National Register of Historic Places in 2003.

+In June 2026, the partnership that owns St. Peter's Village announced that it would be sold by auction on September 30, at the Desmond Hotel in Malvern.